akira2963753/Low-Cost-AI-Accelerator-Based-on-TPU/README.md

 # Low-Cost AI Accelerator Based on TPU
 We build upon the **MSR-4 data** characteristic proposed in our senior’s thesis [0]  , which helps **reduce weight bit-length**, and further design a compensation architecture to **compensate the loss caused by Non-MSR-4 data.**

-The proposed design **delivers +6.54 TOPS** over the INT8 TPU baseline, demonstrating performance benefits.
+The proposed design **delivers +6.54 TOPS** over the INT8 TPU baseline.
 With minimal hardware overhead, the system attains **accuracy surpassing INT8 quantization on MLP & LeNet.** Overall, the systolic array **reduces hardware cost by 16.4% and memory access by 18.46%**, while simultaneously improving efficiency and accuracy compared with INT8 architectures.

 #